 Of course, experimental studies have identified numerous variables and manipulations that influence performance on span tasks.
 However, many manipulations alter how much information is successfully recalled without actually altering the underlying limiting mechanism.
 Consider chunking: An individual's span can be dramatically increased if prior knowledge permits linking several distinct items together into a single unit.
 Chunking does not directly increase the storage capacity of the system but rather reduces the number of distinct units that need to be stored, leaving the underlying limit unchanged.
 Proactive interference effects provide a similar example.
-Imagine we give two groups identical lists of words to remember, for group A this is the first list they have learned, but group B has already learned 10 similar lists.
-We expect group B to recall fewer words than group A because of proactive interference from the prior lists (Underwood, 1957).
-Group A and Group B do not fundamentally differ in the ability to control interference, group B simply has more interference to control (see Lustig & Hasher, 2001).
+Imagine that two groups are given identical lists of words to remember; for Group A, this is the first list they have learned, but Group B has already learned 10 similar lists.
+Group B would be expected to recall fewer words than Group A because of proactive interference from the prior lists (Underwood, 1957).
+Group A and Group B do not fundamentally differ in the ability to control interference; Group B simply has more interference to control (see Lustig & Hasher, 2006).

 Changes in recall accuracy caused by factors such as ease of chunking and amount of proactive interference result not from changes to the memory system itself, but from external factors that alter the demands (e.g., the number of chunks to be stored or the amount of interference to be resolved) placed on an unchanged system.
-Therefore, we refer to such changes as "extrinsic".
-By contrast, "intrinsic" changes reflect differences in the memory system itself.
-The clearest example is a brain lesion; an episodic memory task places exactly the same extrinsic demands on a hippocampal amnesiac and a healthy control, but the two differ in their ability to deal with those demands.
+Therefore, we refer to such changes as extrinsic.
+By contrast, intrinsic changes reflect differences in the memory system itself.
+The clearest example is a brain lesion; an episodic memory task places exactly the same extrinsic demands on an individual with hippocampal amnesia and a healthy control, but the two differ in their ability to deal with those demands.
 Similarly, individual differences in memory ability likely reflect intrinsic differences.
 For example, while exposing different groups to different levels of interference on a memory task will create extrinsic differences in recall accuracy, even within a group some individuals will recall more than others.
 Such individual differences likely arise due to variation in some fundamental aspect of the memory system, such as the ability to control or regulate interference (Healey et al., 2010).

 The distinction between the amount of interference on a given task and an individual's ability to control interference helps highlight the extrinsic/intrinsic distinction: Variations between tasks in the amount of interference produce extrinsic differences in accuracy but variations among individuals in the ability to control interference produce intrinsic differences.
-In general if memory accuracy changes as characteristics of the task (memoranda, encoding/retrieval conditions) change, then the change may be extrinsic.
+In general, if memory accuracy changes as characteristics of the task (memoranda, encoding/retrieval conditions) change, then the change may be extrinsic.
 If accuracy changes in the absence of any changes to the task conditions, it is likely an intrinsic difference.

-The extrinsic/intrinsic distinction becomes critical when interpreting the relationship between span scores and other cognitive measures such as fluid intelligence: if two participants had different span scores because one happened to study easily chunked lists and another studied difficult to chunk lists (an extrinsic difference), we would not expect to see corresponding differences in their fluid intelligence scores.
-If, however, two participants had different span scores because one had more efficient attention-regulation processes (an intrinsic difference), we may indeed expect fluid intelligence differences.
-That is, extrinsic changes are unlikely to impact other aspects of cognition whereas intrinsic changes are.
+The extrinsic/intrinsic distinction becomes critical when interpreting the relationship between span scores and other cognitive measures such as fluid intelligence: if two participants had different span scores because one happened to study easily chunked lists and another studied difficult-to-chunk lists (an extrinsic difference), one would not expect to see corresponding differences in their fluid intelligence scores.
+If, however, two participants had different span scores because one had more efficient attention-regulation processes (an intrinsic difference), one may indeed expect fluid intelligence differences.
+That is, extrinsic changes are unlikely to impact other aspects of cognition, whereas intrinsic changes are.
 The question is, are there any manipulations that produce intrinsic changes in an individual's working memory limits?